 Best of all, you don’t need to be a marketing expert to brand your church or youth ministry.
 Thankfully, Jesus actually addresses the issue of how leaders can successfully brand a local church and its individual programs.

 Surprised?
 I figured you might be.
-But he did.
+But Jesus did all that, centuries ago.

-Jesus actually let us know 2,000 years ago what brand his followers were to use that would let people know that his disciples were serious about following him.
-He may not have provided it to us in the form of a logo, but he was abundantly clear about it nonetheless:
+Jesus actually let us know 2,000 years ago what brand his followers were supposed to use.
+He revealed what would let other people know that his disciples were serious about following him.
+Jesus may not have provided ministry branding to us in the form of a logo.
+But he was abundantly clear about it nonetheless:

 A new commandment I give to you, that you love one another: Just as I have loved you, you also are to love one another.
 By this all people will know that you are my disciples, if you have love for one another.

-That’s our brand.
-That’s how we are supposed to proclaim to our communities why we are here and what we are about.
-It’s how people are supposed to know that your church is a church.
+For Christian churches and youth ministries, that’s our brand.
+Those Bible verses sum up how we’re supposed to proclaim to our communities why we’re here and what we’re about.
+That message clearly reveals how people are supposed to know that your church is a church.